Skip to main content

 Your college interview is another way to improve your prospects of admissions.
 Treat interviews seriously by preparing for them—prepare for common questions, know how to dress, ask the right questions yourself, and be sure to demonstrate a mature, college-ready attitude.

-Other Factors: Financial Need, Major, and Ethnicity
+Other Factors: Financial Need, Intended Major, and Ethnicity

 Ethnicity: Since the Supreme Court overturned Affirmative Action in 2023, colleges are now forbidden from directly considering race or ethnicity in their admissions decisions.
 That said, colleges still want to accept diverse classes that include students from a variety of backgrounds, and they are allowed to indirectly factor in your racial or ethnic identity.
-For example, you could write about your race in a “diversity” essay, as part of your broader story.
+For example, you could write about your race in a supplemental diversity essay, as part of your broader story.

 Elements of a Balanced College List